ryu38/questionnaire/README.md

+My first web app made by Django which is python framework.

 # questionnaire
-this is Web Application that you can make questionnaires and answer it easily.
+This is the web application that you can make questionnaires and answer it easily.

-My first web app made by Django which is python framework.

 # preview
 ### Top Page